Vintorson/Capstone-Presentation/README.md

-This repository contains a PowerPoint presentation
+This repository contains Jupyter Notebooks related to the IBM Data Science professional certificate capstone project